ntinkler/Demos/calendly/readme.md

 goals for this project were as follows:

 goals
-* Use modern es6/7 javascript to create a simple Express web server for nodejs
+* (DONE) Use modern es6/7 javascript to create a simple Express web server for nodejs
-    * Requirement - Must log access details to disk
+    * (DONE) Requirement - Must log access details to disk
-    * Bonus - Also log errors/warnings to console
+    * (DONE) Bonus - Also log errors/warnings to console

-* Serve the project on one of  AWS/Azure/GCE for less than a dollar a day
+* (DONE) Serve the project on one of  AWS/Azure/GCE for less than a dollar a day
-    * Bonus - debug/test without any external resources (all local)
+    * (DONE) Bonus - debug/test without any external resources (all local)
-    * Bonus - deploy using Kubernetes (K8s)
+    * (DONE) Bonus - deploy using Kubernetes (K8s) (DONE)

-*  Support debugging using VS Code.
+* (DONE) Support debugging using VS Code.
-    * Requirement - breakpoints and variable values
+    * (DONE) Requirement - breakpoints and variable values
-    * Bonus - Launch directly from vs code instead of attaching
+    * (DONE) Bonus - Launch directly from vs code instead of attaching

-* Prefer module syntax over require()
+* (DONE) Prefer module syntax over require()
-    * Bonus - do this without using a transpiler (ex: babel)
+    * (PARTIAL - Tests require transpiler) Bonus - do this without using a transpiler (ex: babel)

-* Successfully test the project with a well-known framework
+* (DONE) Successfully test the project with a well-known framework

-* Use MongoDb as the data store
+* (DONE) Use MongoDb as the data store

-* Create a minimal extension that polls the web service and displays user feedback
+* (NOT DONE - Time restrictions) Create a minimal extension that polls the web service and displays user feedback

 ## Getting Started